 Hi, my name is Dick Donohue.
-Originally from Portage, Michigan, after a 3 1/2 year stint in Washington state, I now live in the Salt Lake City area.
+Originally from Portage, Michigan, after a 3 1/2 year stint in Washington state, I now live in Salt Lake City.
 I am a child of God, a faithful follower of Jesus Christ, a husband, a father, a son, a brother, a harmonica player and an Information Technology Professional.

 I was born a small white child.
 I don’t remember much about it.
 I was quite young at the time…. 😉 I’m told that it happened in Bethpage, New York on Long Island in 1961.
 I am the fourth of five kids.
 My family is now scattered across the globe.
 My brother, Mark, lives in Friday Harbor of Washington.
 My sister, Carol, lives in Hamilton, Michigan.
 My brother Paul lives in Las Vegas; and my little younger brother, Pete lives in Portage, Michigan.
-After living for years in Florida, my mother we finally moved my mother closer to family (my brother Paul) in Las Vegas where she lives in a memory care facility with her constant companion: Alzheimer’s disease.
+My mother lives in a memory care facility in Las Vegas with her constant companion: Alzheimer’s disease.
 My father (who is still one of the smartest men I know) lives in southern California.
 Needless to say, family reunions are pretty rare.

 In 1969, my father, who was a marketing manager at the Upjohn Company, was transferred to Kalamazoo, Michigan.
 Portage (a suburb of Kalamazoo) was my home for the next 40 years.
 A whole new chapter of my life began in 2012 when God called me to go live in the state of Washington.
 In 2015, I moved to Salt Lake City.
 I’ve been here ever since.